 It became obvious that transcripts, indices and other research aids to the records would make research into the York Militia regiments and work on related War of 1812 memorial projects much easier.
 Fred has, as a result, produced:

 - An index to the known militia rolls.
 A number of rolls have not survived the last 200 years for a number of reasons.
-There is an index to the 3rd York Militia rolls at Collections Canada, although this is not the only source for the rolls.
+There is an index to the 3rd York Militia rolls at Library and Archives Canada, although this is not the only source for the rolls.
 Some rolls were found in the Ridout Fonds at the Ontario Archives along with a transcript of one of Lieutenant Ely Playter’s rolls and some of Duncan Cameron’s as well.

 - Prepared an alphabetical muster roll of all the known veterans in the regiment from all the known collections and index which collection contained each name.
 The 3rd York Muster Roll will be added to this project.
 It will also record known years of birth and death, probable area of residence during the war, and occupation.